-At Nuffield Health Brentwood Hospital you can get rapid access to a mammogram through our one stop breast care clinic.
+At Nuffield Health Brentwood Hospital you can get rapid access to a mammogram through our breast screening service.

 Women with concerns about possible breast cancer symptoms should book an appointment with a GP or consultant.